 Honda WRV Drive Petrol

-The characteristic of this 1.2-liter petrol engine.
-Shares with its larger 1.5-liter sibling that you’ll find in the Honda City.
-Is that it loves to rev it is something we’ve loved about iVTEC and iDTEC engines right from the very first Honda city.
+The characteristic of this 1.2-liter petrol engine WRV shares, with its larger 1.5-liter sibling that you’ll find in the Honda City.
+That is why it loves to rev. It is something we’ve loved about iVTEC and iDTEC engines right from the very first Honda city.

-Now while all those revs might feel quite exciting.
-They don’t quite translate to amazing numbers 0-100 kph comes up in 15.1 seconds.
-Which is almost a whole second slower than the BS4 version, incidentally.
+While all those revs might feel quite exciting.
+It does not quite translate to numbers 0-100 kph that come up in 15.1 seconds.
+That is almost a whole second slower than the BS4 version.
 The thing is, while that is a lot of fun for most people in everyday driving.

 Don’t go chasing after the red line in traffic and the city.
 You tend to want to keep it in one gear and pootle along.
-So how does this engine handle that, well another characteristic of iVTEC engines?
-Is a good amount of pep at low revs and a slightly flat mid-range.
-And yes that, very exciting, top end and all that is characteristic of this engine too.
+So how does this engine handle that?
+Well, another characteristic of iVTEC engines is a good amount of pep at low revs and a slightly flat mid-range.
+And yes, that very exciting top end and all that is characteristic of this engine too.

-Trouble is you have to make sure you stay out of that flat mid-range.
-And that means at path throttle, say when you’re in third gear in traffic, and you want to get a move on.
-You do find yourself having to shift down a lot.
+The trouble is you have to make sure you stay out of that flat mid-range.
+And that means at path throttle, say when you’re in third gear in traffic, and you want to get a move on you, do find yourself having to shift down a lot.

-In the transition to BS6 yet, it seems to have lost some of that lovely low-end pep that you used to get before.
-And that’s a shame because you really need that when you’re setting off from a set of traffic lights.
+In the transition to BS6, it seems to have lost some of that lovely low-end pep that you used to get before.
+And that’s a shame because you need that when you’re setting off from a set of traffic lights.

 You see, unlike its direct rifles, which are sub-4-meter SUVs, it hasn’t committed to a tall, boxy body style.
-And thus, it has a lower center of gravity, and that only means more fun in the corners.
+And thus, it has a lower center of gravity, which only means more fun in the corners.
 Plus, the bigger wheels and wider tires.
 Give you more confidence than you’d get in its hatchback sibling, the Jazz.

 The only thing I would like was a little bit more weight from this steering at speed.
 It doesn’t quite weigh up nicely enough as you go faster.
 But it remains sharp and direct so, lean into a corner.

 Honda WRV Drive Diesel

-The first thing that catches your attention right out of the door.
-Is the noise that this engine makes.
-Now there has been a slight improvement compared to the bs4 version.
-But, you will still hear quite a bit of clutter at idle, and there is a constant drone that you will hear as you speed up.
+The first thing that catches your attention right out of the door is the noise that this engine makes.
+Now, there has been a slight improvement compared to the bs4 version.
+But, you will still hear quite a bit of clutter at idle.
+And there is a constant drone that you hear as speed climbs up.

 Once you get used to the noise, this is an excellent engine.
 When it comes to the way, it drives:-

 - It is responsive right from the moment you touch the accelerator pedal.

 - It is not a particularly explosive or exciting engine but, it is very predictable and very linear.

 - You very rarely feel the need to change gears, even in traffic.
 So the opposite of the petrol engine then.

 Performance-wise the BS6 WRV diesel does 0-100 kph in 13.03 seconds.
 That is 0.38 seconds slower than the BS4 diesel car.
 And the difference only grows wider when you consider the in-gear acceleration.
 And that is not the only number that is not as good as before.

 Honda WRV diesel mileage, the ARAI rating for this diesel car is 23.7 kpl but, that is down by 1.8 kpl compared to the BS4 car.
 It is because Honda has used the lean NOx trap method to make this engine BS6 compliant.
 And this process requires a periodic injection of the rich fuel mixture.
 To neutralize the pollutants trapped in the filter.

-As facelifts go then, the WRV’s is as minor as they get sure the new face.
+As facelifts go then, the Honda WRV’s is as minor as they get sure the new face.
 And the headlight accents do make it look a bit bolder but, apart from that, not much else has changed.

 More than any equipment, though, the one thing this car sorely misses is an automatic gearbox.
 And nowadays, when people are opting for that transmission.
 More, it is a missed opportunity with the Honda WRV now priced from 8.5 lakh to 10.99 lakh.

 But then it does not offer quite as much as those cars do either.
-So the WRV then continues to offer what the WRV before.
-It did and, those are strengths of space practicality in a relatively compact package.
+So the WRV then continues to offer what the WRV did before.
+And, those are strengths of space, practicality in a relatively compact package.